Berca Airfield

 Its subsequent postwar history is unknown, today the area has been rebuilt into part of the urban area of Benghazi.

 From about 1960 to 1967 or thereabouts the airstrip was used as a base by World Wide Helicopters Ltd who were flying both small fixed wing aircraft and helicopters in support of oil exploration activity in the desert.
+Two airfields south of Berca were Berca-2, which had by the 1980s been demolished and Berca-3, which had still existed in the 1980s and was demolished as well.
+They both had 2 runways.